+7.1 Innovations introduced during this academic year which have created a positive impact on the functioning of the institution.
+Give details.

+1. Partial automation of the library has ensured a better functioning of library by allowing the students to search books by themselves.

+2. Providing Laptop to each department has helped in teaching learning.

+3. Publications of the journal THE PRISM(ISSN-2227-7537)

+4.Introction of departmental Excursion.

-- 7.1 Innovations introduced during this academic year which have created a positive impact on the functioning of the institution.
-Give details. - 1.
-Publication of our Academic college-Journal, The PRISM (ISSN-2229-7537) - 2 Partial automation of library has ensured a better functioning of Library by allowing the students to search books by themselves. - 3.
-Providing of Laptop to each department and internet facility has helped in teaching learning. - 4.
-Our teaching involves the use of ICT. - 7.2 Provide the Action Taken Report (ATR) based on the plan of action decided upon at the beginning of the year
+7.2 Provide the Action Taken Report (ATR) based on the plan of action decided upon at the beginning of the year

-Generally we decide to implement plans on a need-to -do basis. and that entails us being careful of requirements that could crop up at any time of the year.
+Generally we decide to implement plans on a need-to-do basis and that entails us being careful of requirements that could crop up at any time of the year.

-In the Academic Year 2013-14 the decisions taken up in the meeting of the IQAC regarding Teaching and Learning were put to practice as usual.
+In the academic year 2014-15 the decisions taken up in the meeting of the IQAC regarding teaching and learning were put to practice as usual.